j13343sh/Rune-Factory-Inheritance-Research/articles/Auto-Arrange.md

 Auto Arrange is an observation-based research topic describing automatic arrangement behavior that may occur during equipment inheritance under certain crafting conditions.

-This article summarizes the current conceptual interpretation derived from repeated gameplay observations.
+This article summarizes one conceptual interpretation derived from repeated gameplay observations.

 ---

 ## Why It Matters

-Some inheritance behavior appears difficult to explain through manual material selection alone.
+Observation results suggest that Auto Arrange may influence candidate generation during inheritance processing.

-Observation results suggest that Auto Arrange may influence candidate generation during inheritance processing and therefore affect inheritance success probability.
+This behavior may increase the effective candidate pool and therefore influence inheritance success probability.

 The Auto Arrange model should be interpreted as one branch of the broader Candidate Count Model.